 My name is Mike.
-I have been earth drifting on and off for over two decades or most of my adult life.
+I have been earthdrifting on and off for well over two decades or most of my adult life.

-I have lived and worked in Japan and Norway after working in a few administrative positions where I’m from, Massachusetts in the US.
+I have lived and worked in Japan and Norway after working in a few administrative positions where I’m originally from, eastern Massachusetts in the US.

 I believe that trying to learn the language of the country you’re in, is a super-fun endeavor.
 I can’t spend extensive time in a land without trying to tackle its tongue.
-This site will provide insights on efficient ways to learn languages, because I believe that alternative communication ability expands brain capacity and enhances awe and wonder.
+This site provides insights on efficient ways to learn languages, like Spanish, because I believe that alternative communication ability expands brain capacity and enhances awe and wonder.

 Visiting different sections of our mammoth sphere has inspired an innate fondness for real, whole, live, tasty food.
 I believe processed or partially fake food limits people by driving them further away from a fuller existence, so I aim to explore ultra-healthy eating.
 Sabroso y saludable.
 Delicious and nutritious.

 Philosophy, psychology, open-mindedness, pluralism and limitless growth potential are this blog.
 Until we morph into more, Earthdrifter is a travel wellness blog that allows me to document insights and ideas through the infinitely rich avenue of writing.